 Benefits of Kimchi

-All the ingredients used in the preparation of kimchi are not only unique because of their flavors, but also in the fermentation, preservation, food hygiene, and nutritional value of the Korean food.
+All the ingredients used in the preparation of the dish are not only unique because of their flavors, but also in the fermentation, preservation, food hygiene, and nutritional value of the Korean food.

-According to Health Magazine, kimchi is one of the five healthiest food in the world.
-It has several beneficial bacteria that aid in digestion, and the gochu garu makes kimchi a great source of vitamin C.
+According to Health Magazine, this South Korean dish is one of the five healthiest food in the world.
+It has several beneficial bacteria that aid in digestion, and the gochu garu makes it a great source of vitamin C.

 Kimjang Culture – The Culture of Sharing Kimchi